ahsparrow/yaixm/README.md

 isn't publicly available.

 YAML is a data serialisation format specifically designed to be human readable and writable.
-This is important for YAIXM because the data is entered manually from the AIP.
+This is important - YAIXM data is entered manually from the AIP.

 YAIXM data can be parsed directly (YAML libraries are available for all common computer languages) or converted to JSON before parsing.